Sequential Voting with Relational Box Fields for Active Object Detection: Implementation Details

+As described in Sec.
+3.3 of the main paper, inside the image feature extractor, we use a self-attention layer between the encoder and the decoder to further exploit the synergy between hands and objects.
+The architecture of the self-attention layer is illustrated in \cref{fig:self-attention}.
+The self-attention layer takes the image feature $\mathcal{F}_{\text{deep}}$ from the encoder as input and computes the query, key, and value embeddings ($Q$, $K$, and $V$) from $\mathcal{F}_{\text{deep}}$ using learnable embedding matrices $W_q$, $W_k$ and $W_v$.
+Then the relationships between every spatial location in the feature map are computed using query $Q$ and key $K$, which is used as the weight to average $V$.
+Finally, a two-layer MLP with layer normalization \cite{layernorm} is applied as

+where $d_k$ is the feature dimension of the key and $\mathcal{F}_{\text{deep}}^+$ is the feature map after applying self-attention, which is forwarded to the decoder.
+Empirically, we find marginal improvement from positional encoding, so we omit it for simplicity.

-The architecture of self-attention module is depicted in Figure $\ref{fig:self-attention}$, where meanings of the math symbols have been explained in section \ref{ssec:method:implemetation} in the main paper.
-The self-attention module accepts image feature $\mathcal{F}_{deep}$ from the encoder and returns enhanced image feature $\mathcal{F}^+_{deep}$ to the decoder.
-In order to avoid exhaustive computation, we compress the feature dimension of $\mathcal{F}_{deep}$ from $2048$ to $512$ by a convolutional layer with kernel size of $1\times 1$.
+In order to avoid exhaustive computation, we set $d_k = 256$, and reduce the feature dimension of $\mathcal{F}_{\text{deep}}$ from $2048$ to $512$ by a convolutional layer with a kernel size of $1\times 1$.
 Following \cite{transformer} , we use $8$ attention heads to address multiple relations between hands and objects.